aayush01x/Hack-to-Capture-GDG/week-4/assignment.md

     ├── Overflows
     └── Misc
     ```
-- File naming convention : `firstname_middlename_surname-rollnumber.md`
+- Folder naming convention : `firstname_middlename_surname-rollnumber`
 - Make a **pull request** with your folder with above format in [assignment-submissions](assignment-submissions/) folder.
 - **Plagiarism is strictly prohibited and can lead to deratification**.